-Monsoon session Day 9: We'll boycott session until Govt accepts our 3 demands, says Azad
+Monsoon session Day 9: Oppn to boycott rest of Monsoon session

 New Delhi, Sep 22: The ongoing monsoon session of the parliament has entered its ninth day.
 On Monday, eight opposition MPs were suspended from the Rajya Sabha for the rest of the session over the chaos in the House during Sunday's passing of the farm bills.